 To avoid all too many error notifications, it is important to understand the following ground rules when running an import.

-(1) You can only import object types or properties for one tree at a time.
+(1) You can only import object types or properties for ONE tree at a time.
 Every import sheet must be created specifically for each tree.

 (2) The language used for the object types in your import file must match the language of your project.
 If you want to look up the right terms for your project, simply go to the tree and click on the plus button.
 You will get a list of all available object types for that tree.

 (4a) Analysis properties must be defined in your BriefBuilder model before importing analysis data.
-So, if you have, for example, added an analysis column ‘stakeholder’ in your import file, you should first create ‘stakeholder’ as analysis property in BriefBuilder (via the Analysis Settings menu).
+If you have, for example, added an analysis column ‘stakeholder’ in your import file, you should first create ‘stakeholder’ as analysis property in BriefBuilder (via the Analysis Settings menu).
 Otherwise, BriefBuilder will not find a match with the data from your sheet and will not import your analysis data.

-(4b) Classification properties must also be defined in your BriefBuilder model before importing classification data.
+(4b) Classification properties must be defined in your BriefBuilder model before importing classification data.
 The same principle for standard properties applies here.
 You can create and modify classification properties via the Classification / numbering Settings.

-(5) Analysis property names must also be unique.
+(5) Analysis property names must be unique.
 Analysis names must be unique from each other AND they cannot share a name with any of the other headers on your import sheet.
 If they do, BriefBuilder will consider this a conflict and abort your import.

 The error messages that BriefBuilder displays let you know which row on which tab of your import sheet is causing a potential conflict.
 You will need to open up your import file and check that specific row or cell to examine the problem.

 The error message also clarifies what type of issue is causing the import to fail.
 For example, a lack of unique names (i.e., two properties with the same name without a unique ID or identifier), a wrong ID of an object or a type of object that does not exist within your project.